 - Facilitates the effective operation of the decentralized office, including efficient management and supervision of staff, finance and administrative matters in accordance with relevant UNFPA rules and procedures.

 - Provides a harmonized coordination support to provincial authorities, United Nations agencies, and non-governmental organizations (NGOs) through appropriate consultation process to enhance coordination between state counterparts, development partners, thus strengthening the links between provincial authorities and United Nations agencies.

 - Undertakes any other assignments as may be required by the Representative.

 i) Values: Integrity, commitment, embracing cultural diversity, embracing change.

 ii) Core Competencies: Achieving results, accountability, developing professional expertise, analytical thinking, working in teams, communicating for impact.

 iii) Required Skillset:

-This position offers an attractive remuneration package commensurate with the level of the post.
-The package includes a competitive net salary plus cost of living adjustment, housing allowance, home leave, health insurance and other benefits.
+We offer an attractive remuneration package commensurate with the level of the position.
+The package includes a competitive salary plus housing allowance, home leave, health insurance and other benefits.